ShervanGharari/HYDEX/README.md

 Similar starting and ending point for all the data for all the gauges.

-Filling of the missing values between the starting and ending point.
+Filling of the missing values with NaNs.

 ## How to use